Essential Concepts#

 • a dbd file for all the support modules.

-• The Generic IOC image passed to the container runtime.
+• the Generic IOC image, passed to the container runtime

 Kubernetes#

-• Deploy versioned IOCs to the beamline
+• deploy versioned IOCs to a beamline

-• Rollback an IOC to a previous version
+• roll an IOC back to a previous version

 Kubernetes Alternatives#